 A 24-pin main power supply connector (JPW1), two 8-pin CPU PWR connectors (JPW2/JPW3) and a 4-pin PWR connector (JPW4) are provided on the serverboard.
 These power connectors meet the SSI EPS 12V specification.
-All these power connectors must be connected to your power supply to ensure adequate power supply to your system.
-See the table on the right for pin definitions.
+See the tables on the right for pin definitions.

-Warning: To provide adequate power supply to the serverboard, be sure to connect the 24-pin PWR (JPW1), the 8-pin PWR connectors (JPW2, JPW3), and the 4-pin PWR connector (JPW4) to the power supply.
+Warning: To provide adequate power to the serverboard, be sure to connect the 24-pin PWR (JPW1), and an 8-pin connector for each CPU (JPW2, JPW3) to the power supply.
 Failure to do so will void the manufacturer warranty on your power supply and serverboard.